rcfdtools/R.SAWB/README.md

 * Research point and study zone over `.ppoi/#/ppoi.py`.
 Parameters and description over a .py file with client, order #, date and description
 * Units conversion, e.g. m to mm for rain or evaporation parameters
 * Polygon processing on demand with limits defined by user
+* Point processing on demand with coordinates defined by user
+* Creates PPOI folder structures for new case studies.
+The file [.ppoi/1/ppoi.py](.ppoi/1/ppoi.py)

 ## Searching data from ERA5